-Urethral bleeding is frequently seen in patients when initiating intermittent catheterization and can occur regularly in one-third of patients performing intermittent catheterization on a long-term basis.
-Persistent bleeding in a patient who has been performing intermittent self-catheterization long-term may be a sign of a UTI.
+Urethral bleeding is frequently seen in patients when first starting IC and can occur regularly in one-third of patients performing ISC on a long-term basis.
+Persistent bleeding in a patient who has been performing ISC long-term may be a sign of a UTI.

 A more common urethral adverse event seen primarily in men who self-catheterize for years is the creation of a false passage.
 Men with persisting urethral strictures or who have an enlarged prostate are at increased risk.
 The false passage may occur at the site of the external sphincter, just distal to the prostate.

 Urethral trauma or injury can occur in both men or women due to the use of a poorly lubricated catheter or forcible catheterization in a urethra, causing spasms.
 It is believed blind catheterization may lead to both urethral bleeding and the formation of a false passage.

-Urethral strictures can occur in the anterior portion of the male urethra (meatus, penile-pendulous urethra, bulbar urethra) or in the posterior portion (membranous urethra and prostatic urethra).
+Cornejo-Dávila et al. (2017) reported a 4.2% rate of IC-related urethral strictures in a cohort of 333 males with a SCI.
 These strictures may be the result of an inflammatory response to repeated trauma and are seen more often in patients who perform ISC.
 Strictures are also seen more often in patients using latex catheters.
 This is felt to be related to cellular toxicity due to elutes from rubber causing urethral erosion over time, particularly in males (Bailey & Jaffe, 2017).
 A difficult catheter insertion may be a sign of the presence of a urethral stricture.
 Increased frequency of catheterization may correlate with fewer urethral changes.
-This may be because individuals who regularly perform intermittent self-catheterization are more skilled in catheterization, and therefore, have less chance of urethral trauma.
-Repeat catheterization, however, may induce local traumatic reactions of the urethral wall, especially in male patients performing self-catheterization longer than 1 year.
+This may be because individuals who regularly perform ISC are more skilled in catheterization, and therefore, have less chance of urethral trauma.
+Repeat catheterization, however, may induce local traumatic reactions of the urethral wall, especially in male patients performing ISC longer than 1 year.
 It is believed that the surface of the catheter is an important factor, with less stricture development when hydrophilic catheters are used.
 If a stricture is suspected, a retrograde urethrogram or voiding cystourethrogram should be considered.
-Prevalence of urethral strictures and false passages may increase with longer use of intermittent catheterization or with traumatic catheterization.
+Prevalence of urethral strictures and false passages may increase with longer use of IC or with traumatic catheterization.

 Bladder stones are seen in both men and women and are thought to be caused by the introduction of pubic hair or loss of the catheter in the bladder.
-Stone formation is more common in patients performing long-term intermittent self-catheterization.
+Stone formation is more common in patients performing long-term ISC.
 There have been anecdotal reports of short catheters with a smooth, soft funnel end being inserted and lost in the bladder.